NEWS & UPCOMING EVENTS

 shown above Black and White Spider Orchid plate by Anne Blake

-APAT WA WORKSHOP with CONNIE RISBEYumbrella painted by Connie Risbey
+APAT WA WORKSHOP with DEE CREDARO

 PORCELAIN ART CLASSES - TRINITY SCHOOL FOR SENIORS